The Sample Complexity of Auctions with Side Information: Extensions

 \subsection{Acknowledgements}

-We would like to thank Matt Weinberg for the useful discussions about Revenue Monotonicity.
 This work was done in part while the authors were visiting the Simons Institute for the Theory of Computing.
+We thank Matt Weinberg for the useful discussions about Revenue Monotonicity.
+We also thank Zhihao Gavin Tang for spotting a bug in our original proof for strong revenue monotonicity.